Pseudo Echo

-Pseudo Echo are an Australian new wave band that were formed in 1982 by the founding mainstay Brian Canham on vocals, guitar and keyboards.
-Other original members were Pierre Gigliotti (known as Pierre Pierre) on bass keyboards and bass guitar, and Tony Lugton on keyboards.
-Later members included Anthony Argiro on drums, James Leigh on keyboards and his brother, Vince Leigh on drums.
-In the 1980s, Pseudo Echo had Australian top 20 hits with "Listening", "A Beat for You", "Don't Go", "Love an Adventure", "Living in a Dream" and their cover of "Funky Town" (originally by Lipps Inc.), which peaked at No. 1 in 1986.
-In 1987, it reached No. 1 in Canada (No. 17 Year End), No. 1 in New Zealand, No. 6 in the United States, and No. 8 in the United Kingdom.
+Pseudo Echo are an Australian new wave band formed in 1982 by Brian Canham (vocals, guitar, and keyboards), Pierre Gigliotti (bass keyboards and bass guitar), and Tony Lugton (keyboards).
+Later members included Anthony Argiro (drums), Vince Leigh (drums), and James Leigh (keyboards).
+In the 1980s, Pseudo Echo had multiple Australian top 20 hits with "Listening", "A Beat for You", "Don't Go", "Love an Adventure", and "Living in a Dream".
+Their 1986 cover of "Funky Town" (a 1979 disco hit by Lipps Inc.) was an international success, peaking at No. 1 in Australia and New Zealand and becoming a top ten hit in Sweden, Canada, the United States, and in the United Kingdom.

 Their 1984 debut album, Autumnal Park, peaked at No. 11 on the Australian Kent Music Report.
 Love an Adventure followed in 1985 and reached No. 14.
 Their third album, Race (1988), peaked at No. 18.
 In 1990, the group disbanded.
-They reformed in 1998 and have issued four more studio albums but with less chart success, Teleporter (2000), Ultraviolet (2014), Acoustica and After Party (both 2020).
-Australian rock music historian Ian McFarlane stated that in the 1980s they "combined flash clothes, blow-wave hairstyles, youthful exuberance and accessible synth-pop to arrive at a winning combination ... and found a ready-made audience among teenagers who fawned on the band's every move."
+They reformed in 1998 and released the albums Ultraviolet (2014), Acoustica, and After Party (both 2020).
+Australian rock music historian Ian McFarlane described the band as "combin[ing] flash clothes, blow-wave hairstyles, youthful exuberance and accessible synth-pop to arrive at a winning combination".